hvkshetry/autocad-mcp/README.md

 - Relies on window focus and keyboard simulation for command execution
 - User should not interact with AutoCAD while commands are being sent
 - Limited to 2D drawing operations
-- Connection points for blocks are currently hard-coded (pointA, pointB)
+- Connection points for blocks use predefined connection point names (CONN_DEFAULT1, CONN_DEFAULT2)
+- Layer colors must be specified as strings (e.g., "red", "yellow", "120")

 ## Troubleshooting

 See the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for common issues and solutions.
+Common issues include:

+- LISP files failing to load
+- Window focus issues with AutoCAD
+- Function cancelled errors
+- Communication problems between the server and AutoCAD

+The `restart_fixed_server.bat` script can help resolve some common loading issues, and the `test_connection.bat` script can verify proper functionality.

 ## License